Menier Chocolate: Decline and present day

 In the early 1990s, all production ceased at the Noisiel facility but in 1996, Nestlé France opened its headquarters in the main building while other buildings in the complex are now part of a chocolate museum with tours open to the public.
 The Menier Chocolate Factory building on Southwark Street in London is now a popular arts complex that incorporates an art gallery, restaurant, and theatre.

 Today, Menier continues to sell a limited range of chocolate that can be purchased online through their official website and affiliated retailers.

+London Factory

+The Menier company expanded overseas and built a five-storey factory and warehouse of brick with stone dressings in Southwark, London, between 1865 and 1874.
+It was listed Grade II in 1996 and continued to operate as a chocolate factory until the 1980s when it was closed down.

+The building was left derelict for several years and since 2004 has been home to a performing arts theatre, the Menier Chocolate Factory.